Lumberton Cubs

-The Lumberton Cubs was the initial moniker of the minor league baseball teams based in Lumberton, North Carolina from 1947 to 1950.
-The Lumberton teams played exclusively as members of the Class D level Tobacco State League.
+The Lumberton Cubs were a minor league baseball team based in Lumberton, North Carolina.
+From 1947 to 1950, Lumberton teams played exclusively as members of the Class D level Tobacco State League, winning the league pennant in 1950.
 The franchise played as the Lumberton Auctioneers in 1949 and 1950.
 Lumberton hosted home games at Lumberton Armory Field.

 The Lumberton Cubs were a minor league affiliate of the Chicago Cubs from 1947 to 1949.

 History

-Lumberton, North Carolina first hosted minor league play in 1947.
+Lumberton, North Carolina, first hosted minor league play in 1947.
 The Lumberton "Cubs" began play as members of the eight–team Class D level Tobacco State League as a minor league affiliate of the Chicago Cubs.
-The Clinton Blues, Dunn-Erwin Twins, Red Springs Red Robins, Sanford Spinners, Smithfield-Selma Leafs, Warsaw Red Sox and Wilmington Pirates joined Lumberton in league play.
+The Clinton Blues, Dunn-Erwin Twins, Red Springs Red Robins, Sanford Spinners, Smithfield-Selma Leafs, Warsaw Red Sox and Wilmington Pirates teams joined Lumberton in league play.

 The Lumberton minor league franchise was formed in 1947.
 Reportedly a group of 10 local businessmen, including Tim Murcheson, led an effort to the apply to the Tobacco State League for membership.
-The league accepted the application and expanded from six to eight teams, adding Lumberton and Red Springs as new members for the 1947 season.
+The league accepted the application and expanded from six to eight teams, adding Lumberton and Red Springs teams as new members for the 1947 season.
 Jack Sheahan was president of the franchise in 1947; Harold K. George, vice president and Elton Frazier, business manager.

 The home opener at Lumberton was on April 24, 1947.
 It was noted the Fairmont and Lumberton High School bands performed, as Reverend R.L.
 Alexander served as master of ceremonies.
 Lumberton Mayor “Rom” A. Hedgpeth addressed the 3,000 fans in attendance before the games.
 Mrs. M.F.
 Townsend and Henry McDuffie sing the national anthem.
-Lumberton lost to Red Springs, 14–3 in the opening game.
+Lumberton lost to Red Springs by the score of 14–3 in the opening game.

-In their first season of play, the 1947 Lumberton Cubs ended the season in 2nd place.
+In their first season of play, the 1947 Lumberton Cubs ended the season in second place.
 Playing in the eight–team league, Lumberton ended the regular season with a 71–49 record under manager Red Lucas.
-Lumberton finished 12.5 games behind of the 1st place Sanford Spinners.
+Lumberton finished 12.5 games behind of the first place Sanford Spinners.
 In the playoffs, Lumberton first defeated the Dunn-Erwin Twins 4 games to 1 to advance.
 The Cubs lost to Sanford 4 games to 3 in the final series.